ligershark/psbuild/README.md

 ##### You can also create a new MSBuild file with the following

-    New-Project | Save-Project -filePath .\new.proj
+    New-MSBuildProject | Save-MSBuildProject -filePath .\new.proj

 ##### to see what commands are available